samweru-zz/bookkeep/README.md

 It is **important** to note that a period must be defined first `period:create` via the `seed.py` utility.
 Defining a new period will deactivate any perious periods and those transaction will no longer be visible.
-It is **important** to finalize or transactions, orders and schedules before closing a period.
+It is **important** to also finalize all transactions, orders and schedules before closing a period.

 ```
 Usage: book.py [OPTIONS] COMMAND [ARGS]...